Let’s do new things, Atiku charges Nigerians on New Year

 “But 2022 promises to be a remarkable one.
 It is one year that is filled with hope and optimism.
 It is one year that comes with a unique opportunity for us to redefine the remainder of this decade.
 Moving forward into the decade of the 2020s, our New Year resolution should be about eschewing divisive and parochial tendencies and embracing inclusion and general good.

+READ ALSO: New Year: Jonathan tasks Nigerians on building a just, peaceful society

-“We cannot continue to kick the same can down the road, yet again.
-We need a reawakening.
+“We cannot continue to kick the same can down the road, yet again, We need a reawaken invite.
 And it is a reawakening that must invigorate our unity as one people of one good country.

 That is the commitment that we must pursue in this New Year.